 College life can be both exciting and overwhelming.
 Whether you are an incoming freshman or transfer student, life strategies that were helpful previously, may require some modifications in your new environment.
 Many students need to work one to two jobs while attending college.
 These added responsibilities, while maintaining academic standards and goals, can become very challenging.
 College may be the first time you are away from home.
 Also, there are a lot of changes and adjustments that occur when living with one or more roommates.

 - Set Goals.
 Write down academic and personal goals.
 Post reminders that can help keep you organized, focused, and motivated to meet your goals.

 - Prioritize Goals.
 Write down your goals in order of importance, along with short term and long term goals.
 These can include academic and career goals such as making the Dean’s List or maintaining a certain grade point average.
 Others could include personal goals such as communicating with advisors and professors or joining a club or organization.

-- Avoid the procrastination game-I always tell students, don’t wait to feel motivated for studying~start studying and the motivation will follow.
-Follow the message of the Nike Ad: Just Do It!
+- Avoid the procrastination game.
+Don’t wait to feel motivated for studying.
+Start studying and the motivation will follow.
+Break projects down into small steps.

-- Study Smart-Find out the best time of day for you to study.
+- Study Smart.
+Find the best time of day for you to study.
 Some students study better at night while others may find it more productive to study earlier in the day.
 Studying during the day could help those students who are side tracked by distractions or just plain lose their energy to study at night.

-- Study Location-Some students can study in front of the television or listen to music, while others may fare better in a quieter environment.
+- Setup a Study Location.
+Some students can study in front of the television or listen to music, while others may fare better in a quieter environment.
 Find out what works best for you.